Omnia-Foundation/.github/profile/README.md

 ## Foundation
 ***

-The Omnia Foundation is a **non-profit organization** dedicated to the development of the [Omnia programmin language](https://github.com/Omnia-Foundation/Omnia-Language) and ecosystem
+The Omnia Foundation is a **non-profit organization** dedicated to the development of the [Omnia programming language](https://github.com/Omnia-Foundation/Omnia-Language) and ecosystem

 <!--